rust-lang/rust-forge/src/release/backporting.md

 Backports of PRs to the beta branch are usually only done to fix regressions.
 Getting a PR backported to the beta branch involves the following process:

-1. Add the label [`beta-nominated`](https://github.com/rust-lang/rust/pulls?q=is%3Apr+label%3Abeta-nominated) to the PR to be backported.
+1. Add the label [`beta-nominated`](https://github.com/rust-lang/rust/pulls?q=is%3Apr+label%3Abeta-nominated+-label%3Abeta-accepted) to the PR to be backported.
    This marks the PR as in the state that it needs attention from the appropriate team to decide if it should be backported.
-   It is also suggested to apply the `I-*-nominated` and the appropriate `T-` (team) label: that'll _really_ get their attention!
-   Anybody with triage access is free to make these labels.
+   Anybody with triage access is free to add this label.

 2. If the team thinks it should be backported, then they should add the [`beta-accepted`](https://github.com/rust-lang/rust/pulls?q=is%3Apr+label%3Abeta-accepted) label.
    Otherwise they should remove the nominated label.